 鈥淭he 25 million families that grow coffee around the globe don鈥檛 have many other means for sustainability in their community,鈥 Styczynski said. 鈥淧eople who buy coffee are also putting shoes on coffee farmers and their families, food in their bellies, and providing medicine.
 And the better we can take care of the plants, the better we take care of the communities that grow and sell them.鈥

-Food waste and coffee sustainability
+Coffee waste and sustainability

 Coffee Center researchers also are tackling food waste.
 After coffee beans have been collected from the cherries, the remaining skin and pulp, called cascara, is often discarded.